PEASEC/cybersecurity_dataset/README.md

 **Table:** Statistics of the number of tokens and entries of the dataset.

-**Blogs:** 38 different blogs, like troyhunt.com, darkreading.com, schneier.com, and krebsonsecurity.com | Filtered duplicates, non-english texts and instances shorter than 300 characters
+**Blogs:** 38 different blogs, like troyhunt.com, darkreading.com, schneier.com, and krebsonsecurity.com | Filtered duplicates, non-english texts and instances shorter than 300 characters | Extraction: [trafilatura](https://trafilatura.readthedocs.io/en/latest/index.html)

-**arXiv:** Papers from the category Cryptography and Security | Extraction: [opendetex](https://github.com/pkubowicz/opendetex) for papers in tex format and [textract](https://textract.readthedocs.io/en/stable/) for papers in pdf format | Filtered paper with lower length than 3000 characters
+**arXiv:** Papers from the category Cryptography and Security | Extraction: [opendetex](https://github.com/pkubowicz/opendetex) for papers in tex format and [PyPDF2](https://pypi.org/project/PyPDF2/) for papers in pdf format | Filtered paper with lower length than 3000 characters

 **CVEs:** NVD entries till 2022-03-15 21:38:23 | No filtering